SocioQuiz/socio_quiz/README.md

 #  |____/ \___/ \___|_|\___/   \__\_\\__,_|_/___|  #
 #                                                  #
 ====================================================
-For all who want to check and challenge their knowledge in all aspects of social life, Socio-Quiz is a huge quiz platform with many exciting quizzes.
-Unlike other ads system, our product can provide exciting quiz format ads.
+SocioQuiz is a huge quiz platform for all people who love to check, share and challenge their knowledge in all aspects of their social life.
+It is unlike other advertisement system because our product can provide exciting quiz format and advertistment together by all of you.
 ```